loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

     is **more straightforward and more powerful, but without the complexities of `import`**.

 *   Pythoneers are often afflicted by Compulsory Typing Disorder.
-When you `import` something, then that something is a `Module`, something that is not a class, an instance or anything else.
-The entity's type is completely useless.
+When you `import` something, then that something is a `Module`, an almost completely useless type.

 *   But we always have to type everything, right?

-*   Nope:
+*   Nope, not in NodeJS, which implements the standards of [CommonJS](http://www.commonjs.org/):

     in module `meaning-of-everything.coffee`: